CADLabs/ethereum-economic-model/README.md

 This section describes how to set up a custom development environment using Python 3 and Jupyter.

-Please note the following prerequisites before gettings started:
+Please note the following prerequisites before getting started:
 * Python: tested with versions 3.7, 3.8, 3.9
 * NodeJS might be needed if using Plotly with Jupyter Lab (Plotly works out the box when using the Anaconda/Conda package manager with Jupyter Lab or Jupyter Notebook)